Buenos Aires, Argentina — City Guide 2026

 When to Visit Buenos Aires

 Best months: March–May and September–November (autumn and spring).
 Mild temperatures (15–25°C), fewer crowds, and the city’s parks are beautiful.
-Summer (December–February) is hot and humid (30–35°C) but vibrant.
+Summer (December–February) is hot and humid (30–35°C); the city eats outdoors until midnight.
 Winter (June–August) is cool (8–15°C) but dry, with fewer tourists and lower prices.
 Buenos Aires is a year-round destination — there’s no bad time, just pack layers.

 Practical Information